Dynamic-link library: Using DLL imports

-Example.lib file must be included (assuming that Example.dll is generated) in the project before static linking.
-The file Example.lib is automatically generated by the compiler when compiling the DLL.
+'Example.lib' file must be included (assuming that Example.dll is generated) in the project before static linking.
+The file 'Example.lib' is automatically generated by the compiler when compiling the DLL.
 Not executing the above statement would cause linking error as the linker would not know where to find the definition of AddNumbers.
-The DLL file Example.dll may also have to be copied to the location where the executable would be generated by the following code:
+The DLL file 'Example.dll' may also have to be copied to the location where the .exe file would be generated by the following code: